CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-publisher-emailingdestination.md

 `https://api.copernica.com/v2/publisher/emailingdestination/$id?access_token=xxxx`

 Where `$id` should be replaced with the ID of the mailing destination you want summarized.
+This method also support the use of the [fields parameter](./rest-fields-parameter) for the **timestamp** field.

 ## Returned fields